pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-field-add.md

 `--viewTitle [viewTitle]`|Title of the view to update.
 Specify `viewTitle` or `viewId` but not both `--fieldId [fieldId]`|ID of the field to add.
 Specify fieldId or fieldTitle but not both `--fieldTitle [fieldTitle]`|The **case-sensitive** internal name or display name of the field to add.
 Specify fieldId or fieldTitle but not both
-`-o, --output [output]`|Output type. `json|text`.
+`--fieldPosition [fieldPosition]`|The zero-based index of the position for the field `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging